vnl2k/encryptsync/README.md

     The script will register the app with Ubuntu and add an executable for it in Desktop folder.

+4. Create a daemon
+    `sudo ln -sf /full/path/to/encrypt-sync.service /etc/systemd/system`

-4. Configuration
+5. Configuration
-   The tool looks for `.encryptsyncrc` file in the home directory, i.e. `~/`.
+   WIP: The tool looks for `.encryptsyncrc` file in the home directory, i.e. `~/`.
 If that fails it searches for it in the repository folder.
 The file uses JSON format and looks like this:

 ```
 {